IdentityServer/Documentation/docs/configuration/scopesAndClaims.md

 **The `Thinktecture.IdentityServer.Core.Models.Scope` class models an OpenID Connect or OAuth2 scope.**

+* `Enabled`
+    * Indicates if scope is enabled and can be requested.
+Defaults to `true`.
 * `Name`
-    * Unique name of the scope
+    * Name of the scope.
+This is the value a client will use to request the scope.
 * `DisplayName`
-    * Display name for consent screen
+    * Display name for consent screen.
 * `Description`
-    * Description
+    * Description for the consent screen.
 * `Required`
-    * Specifies whether the user can de-select the scope on the consent screen
+    * Specifies whether the user can de-select the scope on the consent screen.
+Defaults to `false`.
 * `Emphasize`
-    * Specifies whether the scope is emphasized on the consent screen
+    * Specifies whether the consent screen will emphasize this scope.
+Use this setting for sensitive or important scopes.
+Defaults to `false`.
 * `Type`
     * Either `Identity` (OpenID Connect related) or `Resource` (OAuth2 resources).
+Defaults to `Resource`.
 * `Claims`
-    * Specifies a static list of claims that should get emitted into the corresponding identity and access token.
+    * List of user claims that should be included in the identity (identity scope) or access token (resource scope).
 * `IncludeAllClaimsForUser`
-    * If enabled, all claims for the user will be included in the token
+    * If enabled, all claims for the user will be included in the token.
+Defaults to `false`.
 * `ClaimsRule`
     * Rule for determining which claims should be included in the token (this is implementation specific)
 * `ShowInDiscoveryDocument`
-    * Specifies whether this scope is shown in the discovery document (defaults to true)
+    * Specifies whether this scope is shown in the discovery document.
+Defaults to `true`.

 **Scope can also specify claims that go into the corresponding token - the `ScopeClaim` class has the following properties:**